 Amada PHL (Old City)

 When James Beard Award winner Jose Garces left Stephen Starr’s nest in 2005 to launch his own splashy restaurant in Old City, it was a seismic event in the Philadelphia food world.
-For years, Amada was the buzziest, most difficult-to-get reservation in town, a must for visitors and locals alike.
-And though newer, shinier restaurants have come after it, the fun of a night of Spanish tapas at Amada hasn’t faded; the restaurant still offers excellent food and a great time.
-Start with a spread of charcuterie and cheeses before moving on to small plates like garlic shrimp, albondigas (meatballs), and “Amada’s empanadas,” which are inspired by Garces’s grandmother’s recipe and have been on the menu from the beginning.
+For years, Amada was the buzziest, most sought-after reservation in town, a must for visitors and locals alike.
+And though newer, shinier restaurants have since arrived, the fun of a Spanish tapas night at Amada hasn’t faded.
+The restaurant still offers excellent food and a great time.
+Start with a spread of charcuterie and cheeses before moving on to small plates such as garlic shrimp, albondigas (meatballs), and “Amada’s empanadas,” which are inspired by Garces’s grandmother’s recipe and have been on the menu from the beginning.
 The Garces restaurant group has grown quite a bit since 2005, but Amada still holds up as his flagship.

 Dining at the restaurant: Amada is taking reservations for indoor dining.
 Outdoor dining will resume early spring.